-After careful consideration of the available quantitative and qualitative indicators and our Centura Health Mission, Vision, and Values, Castle Rock Adventist Hospital identified Mental Health, Access to Primary Care, Food Security and Substance Use as priority focus areas.
+After careful consideration of the available quantitative and qualitative indicators and our Centura Health Mission, Vision, and Values, Parker Adventist Hospital identified Mental Health, Access to Primary Care, Substance Use, Food Security and Health Equity integrated into all of the priorities.

-At Castle Rock Adventist Hospital, we are collectively unified by our Centura Health Mission: We extend the healing ministry of Christ by caring for those who are ill and by nurturing the health of the people in our communities.
+At Parker Adventist Hospital, we are collectively unified by our Centura Health Mission: We extend the healing ministry of Christ by caring for those who are ill and by nurturing the health of the people in our communities.
 This Mission guides and inspires our shared desire to make a difference - one whole person and one healthy neighborhood at a time.
-We believe that our focus on Mental Health, Access to Primary Care, Food Security and Substance Use will have the greatest impact on our organizational commitment to whole person health.
+We believe that our focus on Mental Health, Access to Care, Substance Use, Food Security and Health Equity integrated into these other priorities will have the greatest impact on our organizational commitment to whole person health.